-Ongoing research project | 2011 - 2016
+Ongoing research project | -

 Strengthening Europe’s response to natural disasters

-The European Flood Awareness System
+The European and Global Flood Awareness Systems (EFAS and GloFAS)

-EFAS helps to protect European citizens, the environment, property and cultural heritage when major floods occur.
-It has been developed and tested at the Joint Research Centre (JRC) of the European Commission, in close collaboration with national hydrological and meteorological services, European civil protection agencies through the Emergency Response and Coordination Centre (ERCC), and other research institutes.
-It provides pan-European overview maps of flood probabilities up to 15 days in advance, and detailed forecasts at stations where the national services are providing real-time data.
-More than 30 hydrological services and civil protection services in Europe are part of the EFAS network.
+EFAS and GloFAS help to protect citizens of Europe and the world, the environment, property and cultural heritage when major floods occur.
+EFAS was the first to be released operationally (2012), developed and tested at the Joint Research Centre (JRC) of the European Commission, in close collaboration with national hydrological and meteorological services, European civil protection agencies through the Emergency Response and Coordination Centre (ERCC), and other research institutes.
+In 2018, GloFAS, originally developed by ECMWF in collaboration with the JRC and the University of Reading, became fully operational after being a prototype service since 2011.

 - Added-value early flood forecasting products for hydrological services

-ECMWF’s role in EFAS
+ECMWF’s role in EFAS and GloFAS

-- EFAS uses ensemble forecasts from ECMWF.
+- EFAS and GloFAS use ensemble forecasts from ECMWF.

-- ECMWF runs the EFAS Computational centre, the heart of data processing and model calculations.
-It also hosts the web interface for the EFAS Information System.
+- ECMWF hosts and manages the web interface for the EFAS and GloFAS Information System.

 Collects historic and real-time discharge and water-level data